ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 ## Rules
 The only thing I wrote was HTML and CSS.
-No HAML, SCSS or any other preprocessors.
+No HAML, SCSS, or any other preprocessors.
 No JavaScript is enforced by testing the app with JavaScript disabled in the browser settings.
 You can view my full codebase, including other creations [here](https://github.com/QuarkNerd/noJS/).

 ## How did I make it?